Skip to main content

 Why it matters

-The 76th CNS Annual Meeting features Olympic champion Lindsey Vonn, Khan Academy founder Sal Khan, and Pulitzer Prize-winning journalist Charles Duhigg as featured speakers, with Gail Rosseau and Ron L. Alterman as honored guests.
+The 76th CNS Annual Meeting features keynote speakers Lindsey Vonn, Sal Khan, and Charles Duhigg, with Honored Guests Gail Rosseau and Ron L. Alterman.